lecoueyl/weaverjs/README.md

 ### Environment Variables

-Every Pug file has access to global `env` variable.
+Every Pug file has access to the global `env` variable.
 You can use it to conditionally load unminified/minified assets.
 See `./src/views/includes/head.pug` as an example.

 ### Contributing